 Microsoft Small Business Server 2011 (SBS 2011) was released in December 2010 and has been incredibly reliable since then.
-But all good things come to an end and in January 2020, key components of SBS 2011 will reach "End of Life".
+But all good things come to an end and in January 2020, SBS 2011 reached "End of Life".

 SBS 2011 Support Status

 SBS 2011 is based on Windows Server 2008 R2 and includes your email server - Exchange Server 2010.
 Mainstream support (ie enhancements) for both Server 2008 R2 and Exchange Server 2010 ended in January 2015 and extended support (i.e., security vulnerability updates) ended in January 2020.
-This means that not only are there no more enhancements, but no security updates - even critical ones - are being made.
+This means that if your business is still operating on a fileserver running SBS2011, then you are sitting on a ticking time-bomb.

 SBS 2011 Email Migration Recommendation